Mazda CX-5 SUV - Reliability & safety

 Mazda CX-5 reliability

-Owners of all Mazdas praised the styling, build quality, and the fast and quiet engines that are connected to smooth gearboxes.
-They love the interior design and build quality, comfortable front seats, and the infotainment systems, including the stereo, phone connectivity and sat-nav quality.
-The good news continues out on the road, with responsive brakes, seering, ride quality and fuel economy.
+Owners of the Mazda CX-5 praised its styling, build quality, and the fast and quiet engines that are connected to smooth gearboxes.
+They love the interior design and build quality along with its comfortable front seats.
+The good news continues out on the road, with responsive brakes, steering, ride quality and fuel economy.

 The previous Mazda CX-5 was awarded a five-star rating by the independent crash safety experts Euro NCAP, and this latest model has achieved the same result despite the increased stringency of the latest tests.